-- Released over 41,000 Pig-nosed turtles (Carettochelys insculpta) to habitat in Lorentz National Park in several.
+- Released over 41,000 Pig-nosed turtles (Carettochelys insculpta) to its habitat in Lorentz National Park in several.

 - Released 21 dusky-pademelons (Tylogale brunii) to its habitat in Wasur National Park, Merauke, Papua.

-- Released 139 Black-capped lorikeet (Lorius lorry), and 7 Yellow crested cockatoo (Cacatua galerita)
+- Released 139 Black-capped lorikeet (Lorius lorry), 5 Dusky lorry (Pseudeos fuscata), and 8 Yellow crested cockatoo (Cacatua galerita)

-- Released 11 green tree phyton (Morelia viridis), 20 White lipped phyton (Leiophyton albertisi), 1 Candoia aspera, and 1 Morelia amestistina
+- Released 13 green tree python (Morelia viridis), 20 White lipped python (Leiophyton albertisi), 1 Candoia aspera, and 1 Morelia amestistina

-- Released 3 Fresh water Papuan crocodiles (Crocodylus novaguineae) and 2 panana lizard (Tiliqua gigas)
+- Released 3 fresh water Papuan crocodiles (Crocodylus novaguineae) and 3 panana lizard (Tiliqua gigas)

-PTFI also participated in a Multi Stakeholder Forum (MSF) of Environmental Sustainable development especially for Wildlife Conservation in Mimika.
-The forum consists of multiple parties such as Government bodies, NGOs, individuals and others private companies in Mimika.
-The purpose of the forum is to reduce animal smuggling and increase awareness by producing promotion media (leaflet, banners, posters, social media promotion, etc.), arrange workshops and training, and to conduct animal repatriation programs.
+PTFI also participated in a Multi Stakeholder Forum (MSF) of Environmental Sustainable development specifically for Wildlife Conservation in Mimika.
+The forum consists of multiple parties such as government bodies, NGOs, individuals and others private companies in Mimika.
+The purpose of the forum is to reduce animal smuggling and increase awareness by producing promotional media (leaflet, banners, posters, social media, etc.), arrange workshops and training, and to conduct animal repatriation programs.

 4. Re-vegetation and restoration of Ajkwa and Waii Islands in the Ajkwa Estuary